ShotaTakahashi/aws-eks-terraform/README.md

 # aws-eks-terraform
-This repo is made for designing-destributed-systems book so the name in some files is "designing-destributed-systems" You can access nodes using SSH.
+This repo is made for designing-destributed-systems book so the name in some files is "designing-destributed-systems".

+You can access nodes using SSH.
 You should prepare *.tfvars file.
 For example: